A Guide to the Community Right to Buy in Scotland

 A ‘partner’ is a:

 A partner visa when granted is issued for 33 months (2 years 9 months).
-A visa will be issued in your passport for a three month period to allow you to enter the UK and thereafter commence living in the UK for two and a half years.
+A visa will be issued in your passport for a three-month period to allow you to enter the UK and thereafter commence living in the UK for two and a half years.

 Before the expiry of the first partner visa you will need to apply to extend your stay for an additional two and a half years.

-After a five year period of living in the UK on a partner visa, you can apply for settlement (indefinite leave to remain) in the UK if you meet the relevant requirements.
+After a five-year period of living in the UK on a partner visa, you can apply for settlement (indefinite leave to remain) in the UK if you meet the relevant requirements.
 After you have been granted indefinite leave to remain in the UK you can immediately apply to become a British citizen.

 Apart from when in the UK as a visitor, if you are in the UK on another type of visa you may be eligible to ‘switch’ to the partner visa route.
-If eligible to do so, the first visa is granted for two and a half years and you can extend for a further two and a half years and after a five year period of living in the UK on a partner visa you can apply to settle.
+If eligible to do so, your first Partner visa is granted for two and a half years and you can extend for a further two and a half years and after a five year period of living in the UK on a partner visa you can apply to settle.

 First, you will need to apply for a fiancé(e) or proposed civil partner visa in order to enter the UK for the purpose of entering into a marriage or civil partnership.
-A visa will be granted for six months if you are applying as a fiancé(e) or proposed civil partner to permit the marriage or civil partnership to take place during this six month period.
-After the marriage or civil partnership has taken place and before the expiry of the six month visa, you must apply to extend your stay under the partner visa route.
+A visa will be granted for six months if you are applying as a fiancé(e) or proposed civil partner to permit the marriage or civil partnership to take place during this six-month period.
+After the marriage or civil partnership has taken place and before the expiry of the six-month visa, you must apply to extend your stay under the partner visa route.
 The first visa is granted for two and a half years and you can extend for a further two and a half years.
 When you have spent five years on the partner visa route you can apply to settle.

 The numerous ways to calculate income, the number of sources that can be used or combined, and the very strict evidence required in respect of each type makes this process complex and why seeking expert advice is recommended.